 What it means for landowners: Livestock exclusion

-To reduce the impact of stock on waterway health, the government has introduced Livestock Exclusion Regulations.
+To reduce the impact of stock on waterway health, the government has introduced Stock Exclusion Regulations.
+More detail of these regulations can be found at: environment.govt.nz/regulations

-It means that stock will need to be excluded from lakes, rivers wider than 1m and certain wetlands within set timeframes.
-Exceptions are made for livestock crossing rivers and lakes but if livestock cross the river or lake more than twice in any month a bridge or culvert must be used (there are some exceptions for highly mobile riverbeds).
+Some exceptions are made for livestock crossing rivers and lakes but if livestock cross the river or lake more than twice in any month a bridge or culvert must be used (there are some exceptions for highly mobile riverbeds).
+All new pastoral systems must comply with the stock exclusion regulations straight away.

 New regulations vs regional rules

-The main differences from Northland’s existing stock exclusion rules (in our Proposed Regional Plan) are listed below.
+The main differences from Northland’s existing stock exclusion rules (in) are listed below.

-- New requirement for a 3m setback from lakes and rivers wider than 1m (there’s no setback requirement in our regional rules).
+- The regulations require a 3m setback from lakes and rivers wider than 1m (there’s no setback requirement in our regional rules).
 Existing fences can remain within 3m until replaced.
 See below for illustrations of where the setback is measured from

 - Our definition of a waterway is broader – it includes artificial watercourses (such as drains), the coastal marine area and smaller rivers.